Skip to Main Content

 Planning Your Visit

 La Dame is the Silver Endeavour's most in-demand dining room, which means advance reservation is advisable for passengers who want a specific evening rather than a fallback date.
-The restaurant operates as a supplementary experience above the ship's standard all-inclusive dining, and its intimate setting means available covers are limited by design.
+The restaurant operates as a supplementary experience above the ship's standard all-inclusive dining, and reservations are essential.
 Guests arriving in Monte Carlo should factor in whether they intend to dine aboard or ashore on a given evening, since the port's proximity to the city centre makes both direct.
 The address, Gildo Pastor Center, 7 Rue du Gabian, 98000 Monaco, places the ship within easy reach of the Principality's main venues.
 Our Monte Carlo wineries guide is a useful companion for those who want to extend their engagement with the region's wine culture beyond the ship's cellar.

 Pricing, Compared